ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 The created session_id is set in a cookie and returned in the response.
 The backend API server creates a new user if a user corresponding to the JWT does not exist in the database.

-When a request to an authenticated endpoint is received, FastAPI checks the session_id set in the cookie against the session database and returns the requested data if valid session information exists.
+When a request to an endpoint that requires authentication is received, FastAPI checks the session_id set in the cookie against the session database and returns the requested data if valid session information exists.

 The code for this implementation is available in the following repository: